celestiaorg/celestia-app/x/version/README.md

-The standard usage of the version module is to load the app version height mappings that are embedded into the binary, but it is also possible to load custom mappings by passing including a `map[string]ChainVersionConfig` in the app options using the `version.CustomVersionConfigKey` key.
+The standard usage of the version module is to load the app version height mappings that are embedded into the binary, but it is also possible to load custom mappings by including a `map[string]ChainVersionConfig` in the app options using the `version.CustomVersionConfigKey` key.

 Mappings are defined by a `map[uint64]int64` where the key is the app version